List of Rehabs in Florida

 - Roughly 40% of substance use treatment centers accept Medicaid; however, the state is working on expanding access.

-- Only 76 transitional housing, halfway housing, and sober homes operate within the state.
-Recovery housing is utilized by numerous people, and wait times make it difficult for immediate access.
+- Only 76 transitional, halfway, and sober homes operate within the state.
+Numerous people utilize recovery housing, and wait times make it difficult for immediate access.

 - Only 29% of substance use treatment centers provide residential non-hospital settings.
 Residential care has proven to be the most successful for treating addiction.

 Drug rehab in Florida includes excellent services for opioid addiction.
-Like many other states, there are efforts being made to expand care through Medicaid.
-Outpatient services are abundant, yet residential treatment continues to remain the best option.
+Like many other states, efforts are being made to expand care through Medicaid.
+Outpatient services are abundant, yet residential treatment remains the best option.